 Sketching is the visual language of a designer.
 It’s how we get our design ideas across to others.
 So while you can have someone else create your sketches, I vehemently believe that every designer should be able to do some type of sketch that shows their design ideas.
 And that doesn’t mean you have to be the best sketcher in the world.
 Nor does it mean you have to be an illustrator.

 A flat sketch is a very versatile sketch that every designer can (and should master), and if you’re one of those people who have said before, “I can’t draw”, these are sketches that you WILL be able to draw.

 Now, if you’re a follower of the 383 Design YouTube channel, I talk about flat sketches all the time and how important they are.
 And using Illustrator to draw them.
-So if you don’t know how to use Illustrator for Fashion Design or you’ve been dabbling in it and it hasn’t clicked for your yet, you haven’t had your “aha” moment, I invite you to take my online class or contact me for private tutoring so you can start sketching your designs or perfecting those flat sketches in Illustrator so you can then go onto getting samples (and eventually bulk production) of your new designs.
+So if you don’t know how to use Illustrator for Fashion Design or you’ve been dabbling in it and it hasn’t clicked for your yet, you haven’t had your “aha” moment, I invite you to take my online class or contact me for private tutoring so you can start sketching your designs or perfecting those flat sketches in Illustrator and then go onto getting samples (and eventually bulk production) of your new designs.

 5. A merchandising course.

 This is a topic that I think is wildly neglected by designers, and I know when I was in school, I really didn’t understand the value in merchandising a line or why it’s so important.
 Fashion merchandising involves planning your line so that you are showing the right product and the right assortment at the right time.